 Rehabilitation of balance disorders utilize the center of pressure data to determine if the individual is balanced.
 Current methods in measuring the center of pressure are extremely expensive and inconvenient.
 Examples include force plates and the BEEP board.
 However, the Wii Balance Board has the potential to become a cheap, easily accessible solution for rehabilitation.
-The goal of this design project is to construct an interface to a computer and the Wii Balance Board.
-The final design will include the Wii Balance Board connected to a computer via Matlab programming and Bluetooth technology.
-Visual and/or audio feedback will inform the individual if he/she is off-balanced.
-This will allow rehabilitation in a cheap and easy manner for individuals suffering from balance disorders.
+The goal of this design project was to construct an interface to a computer and the Wii Balance Board.